Multirious/zsh-helix-mode/README.md

 - By default, it is `xclip -o -sel clip` if the `DISPLAY` environment variable is found,<br/>
 or `wl-paste --no-newline` if the `WAYLAND_DISPLAY` environment variable is found,<br/>
 otherwise it is empty.

-Some keys are custom to this plugin and not presented in Helix.
-- `Alt-Enter` in normal and insert mode for toggling [multi-line mode](#multi-line-mode).
-- `Ctrl-p` and `Ctrl-n` in normal and insert mode for moving in the command history.

-The register `%` is changed to `pwd` instead of current file in Helix.

-### Multi-line mode
-By pressing `Alt-Enter`, the editor will be switched to multi-line mode.
-In this mode, a message `-- MULTILINE --` with a newline is prepended to your commandline to ensure your first line in the buffer is at the same level to any other lines.
-Pressing `Enter` key in insert mode will add a newline at your cursor instead of accepting the command.
-However, pressing `Enter` key in normal mode is the same; it will accepts the current command as usual.
-Other keys will behave the same.

 ### Compatibility